duplode/duplode.github.io/src/posts/_distributive.md

 <!-- more -->

+## The basic facts

+In the initial part of this post, `Distributive` will be introduced starting from connection to `Traversable`, and we will look at at a few basic features of the class.
+In the process, we will prepare the terrain for the bridge to `Representable` to be built.

-Before we begin, here is my go-to self-contained example functor for playing with `Distributive`: an homogeneous pair (or length-two vector, if you will) type:
+Throughout the post, I will use the following homongeneous pair (or length-two vector, if you will) type as a nice, self-contained running
+example:

 ``` haskell
 data Duo a = Duo { fstDuo :: a, sndDuo :: a }